Colour-Me-Local Dye Garden

 Garden History

-With help from community members, Still Moon installed Phase 1 of the Colour Me Local Dye Garden in April 2019 as part of the Alder Eco-Arts Hub residency at Slocan Park Fieldhouse.
-The Dye Garden transformed an empty corner lot into a community arts space and a beautiful space for enjoying plants and nature.
+With help from community members, Still Moon Arts created the Colour Me Local Dye Garden in April 2019 as part of the Alder Eco-Arts Hub residency at Slocan Park Fieldhouse.
+We transformed an empty corner lot into a beautiful garden that attracts people for art-making, education, community, and enjoyment of the beautiful flowers and the outdoors.

 In 2022, we added signs to the garden so that visitors can identify the plants and learn about their uses.

-In 2023, we began construction of a Cob Garden Shed.
+From 2023 to 2024 we worked with artist Clare Kenny and dozens of community members to construct a garden shed from cob, a sustainable building material made of clay and straw.
 The shed offers permanent on-site storage, which allows us to expand our outdoor art programming and is itself an artistic creation that adds to the visual interest of the garden.
-The building was created in 2023 by artist Clare Kenny with the help of over 45 community volunteers.
 Learn more here.

 The garden is continually developing.
 Each year, we are planting native species, experimenting with new dye plants, and creating new art projects with its products.